 \section{Numerical experiments}

 In this section, we perform systematic numerical simulations to validate our theory, under the separated clumps model.
 We consider the support $\Omega$ consisting of $2$ clumps of point sources, i.e., $R=2$.
 Each clump contains $\lambda$ equally spaced points separated by $\Delta$ for $\lambda =2$ and $\lambda = 3$ respectively.
-Each amplitude is an i.i.d. $CN(0,1)$ random variable so that $\lambda_S(X) \approx 1$.
-Each noise is an i.i.d. $CN(0,\nu^2)$ random variable.
+Each amplitude is i.i.d. complex normal $CN(0,1)$ such that the real and imaginary parts are independent normal, i.e. $N(0,1/2)$.
+With such amplitudes, $\lambda_S(X) \approx 1$.
+Each noise is an i.i.d. $CN(0,\nu^2)$ random variable whose real and imaginary parts are independent normal, i.e. $N(0,\nu^2/2)$.
 We take $L$ snapshots of $M =100$ noisy Fourier measurements according to \eqref{eqlinearsystem}.
 Our upper bounds are proved for the noise-space correlation (NSC) function perturbation in MUSIC and the support error in ESPRIT.
-When $\lambda=2$ and $\lambda =3$, we conduct $100$ and $2500$ trials of experiments respectively, and display the average noise-space correlation function perturbation in MUSIC and support error in ESPRIT, as well as the standard deviation in Figure \ref{FigErrorversusNoise} - \ref{FigErrorversusSRF}.
+When $\lambda=2$ and $\lambda =3$, we conduct $100$ and $2500$ trials of experiments respectively, and display the average NSC function perturbation in MUSIC and support error in ESPRIT, as well as the standard deviation in Figure \ref{FigErrorversusNoise} - \ref{FigErrorversusSRF}.
 The standard deviation is represented by the error bar.

 Our numerical experiments in Figure \ref{FigErrorversusNoise} - \ref{FigErrorversusSRF} are to validate the NSC perturbation in MUSIC and the support error in ESPRIT versus the noise standard deviation $\nu$, the number of snapshots $L$, $\sigma_S(\Phi)$ and $\SRF$.
 For MUSIC, the perturbation of the NSC is proved in Theorem \ref{thmmusicstability} and Theorem \ref{thm:musicsuper1} where the dependence on $\nu$, $L$, $\sigma_S(\Phi)$, $\SRF$, $M$ can be summarized as: